scrapoxy/scrapoxy/packages/website/connectors/iproyal/guide.md

 ![Credential Select](spx_credential_server_select.png)

-1. In the `Static IP Providers` section,
-2. Select `IPRoyal` as provider to create a new credential (use search if necessary).
+Select `IPRoyal` with type `Static IP` as provider to create a new credential (use search if necessary).

 ---